 Rules and Policies

 Holt Collier National Wildlife Refuge welcomes visitors year-round!
 All lands managed under TR Complex, including Refuge roads, parking areas and boat ramps are closed 1 1/2 hours after sunset until 4 am.
 Please refer to current Refuge regulations and map for additional information.
 A Current Public Use Permit is required for access if you are participating in consumptive use such as but not limited to, hunting and angling.
-Click here to purchase your permit.
+Click here to purchase or obtain your permit.

 Holt Collier National Wildlife Refuge is located in the Darlove, Mississippi area, about 29 miles southeast of Greenville, Mississippi, in the heart of Mississippi's Delta Region.
 From Greenville take Highway 82 east to Highway 61.
 Turn south (right) and proceed on Highway 61 to Avon Darlove Road.
 Turn east (left) and proceed on Avon Darlove Road to Darlove, Mississippi.